TylerYep/wolfbot/README.md

 This is an implementation of the popular board game One Night Ultimate Werewolf.

 To try it out, run `python main.py` in the terminal.
+(You may need to run `pip install -r requirements.txt` if you do not have tqdm already installed.)

 Constants, along with their use cases, are listed in src/const.py.
 You can change:
 - \# of players
 - \# of center cards
 - Which roles are used
-- Intelligence of Werewolf Team and Village Team AI players
+- Behavior of AI players on the Werewolf Team / Village Team

 ## Interactive Mode
 To play the game yourself as a character, use the `-u` / `--user` flag: